apex/up/docs/07-guides.md

 }
 ```

+For example with the Go [apex/log](https://github.com/apex/log) package you'd use the `json` handler, which outputs this format.

 ## Log Query Language

 Up supports a comprehensive query language, allowing you to perform complex filters against structured data, supporting operators, equality, substring tests and so on.
 This section details the options available when querying.